CVE-2024-32036

 CVE-2024-32036 is a medium-severity Sensitive Information in Resource Not Removed Before Reuse (CWE-226) vulnerability in Sixlabors Imagesharp.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked in the top 38.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Credential Dumping (T1003); ranked at the 44th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References